Daily swim distances: what to expect at UltraSwim 33.3

 Day 4

 Is the grand finale, we usually swim 4-5km, a bit depending also on how much is left to do of the 33.3km (the weather usually forces some changes in the plan A!).
-At the finish line we usually are able to gather all the swimmers, and together (with friends and family if you choose) we swim the final 250m to the final finish line together.
+At the finish line we usually are able to gather all the swimmers, and together (with friends and family if you choose) we swim the final hundred metres or so to the final finish line together.

 Varied conditions